 The US Department of Energy states that the average home uses about 10,649 kilowatt-hours (kWh)/year, or around 877 kWh/month.

-Suppose you are getting your small wind turbine to live off-grid or not in conjunction with the electric grid.
+Suppose you are getting your small wind turbine to live off-grid or not in conjunction with the national grid.
 In that case, you need a higher-powered turbine since you will have no backup source of electricity.

 Since so many factors go into deciding on a small wind turbine, let’s look at some of the best models for residences and discuss their best applications.